HydroxideX/Data-Structures-I/README.md

 ###Queue Implementation.
 Full Implementation Of Queue Using an Array and a Linked List.
 ###Stack Implementation And Infix To PostFix Evaluator:
--Stack Implementation Using Both Array And Linked List.
+Stack Implementation Using Both Array And Linked List.
 -Infix To Postfix Evaluator Which Supports The Following Operations:
 -Parenthesized Expressions.
 -Power.